ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 generate the key that they will use to encrypt scrambled packets and MUST add it to the "Proxy-QUIC-Forwarding" header in an `sf-binary` parameter named "scramble-key".
 If either side receives a `scramble` transform without the "scramble-key" parameter, forwarded mode MUST be disabled.
+Note that each side (client and server) generates its own "scramble-key" that it uses when sending scrambled packets; the value received in the "scramble-key" parameter is thus used to unscramble packets received from the peer.

 This transform relies on the AES-128 block cipher, which is represented by the syntax `AES-ECB(key, plaintext_block)` as in {{?RFC9001}}.
 The corresponding